Book Mary Kenny

-Mary also tells as ’Mistress Quill’.
-Dressed in historically accurate medieval costume, ‘Mistress Quill’ enthrals with stories of ’The Invaders and The Invaded’- tales drawn from Roman, Anglo Saxon, Norse, Viking, Celtic and early Christian traditions, from largely pre-literate times at the roots of our own rich and varied culture.
-Created with support from Enterprise Music Scotland in 2012, a visit by ‘Mistress Quill’ primarily targets schools audiences P4-S2, and aims to provide a tactile, atmospheric experience, contributing to the framework for learning as detailed in the aspirations of the Curriculum for Excellence.
+Mary also tells as ’Mistress Quill’ in an historically accurate medieval costume with enthralling stories drawn from Roman, Anglo Saxon, Norse, Viking, Celtic and early Christian traditions, from largely pre-literate times at the roots of our own rich and varied culture.
 Period recorder music and curious objects enrich a visit, and an optional art session is offered using handmade quill pens.

-Mary is well established in the Borders as a storyteller and artist, has been a practicing visual and creative artist for over thirty years, and is an experienced workshop leader.
-She has worked with groups and individuals from nursery to university level, the very elderly, those with special needs and mental health issues.
-Mary has worked for Schools, Libraries, Museums and Galleries, organisations including Historic Scotland, R.N.I.B, and Borders Forest Trust.
-She has told at Historic Houses including Traquair House, Bowhill House and Duns Castle, at The Scottish Storytelling Festival, Aberdeen Storytelling Festival, Borders Book Festival.
-Extended projects include Victoria Park Centre for adults with learning disabilities (2009-11), ‘Artful-Space for Stories’-mental health and well- being project (2007) and ‘Heart of Hawick Children’s Book Awards’ (2010+12).
+Mary is well established in the Borders as a storyteller and practicing visual and creative artist with over thirty years’ experience in performance and workshop leadership.
+She has worked with groups and individuals from nursery to the elderly.
+Mary has worked for Schools, Libraries, Museums and Galleries and organisations including Historic Scotland, R.N.I.B, and Borders Forest Trust.
+She has told at Historic Houses including Traquair House, Bowhill House and Duns Castle, at the Scottish International Storytelling Festival, Aberdeen Storytelling Festival and Borders Book Festival.